The Inspiration of the Bible

 Heaven and Hell

 We believe that Heaven is a real place of eternal blessedness prepared by God for those whose garments have been “made white” through faith in the shed “blood of the Lamb.”
 Hell is a real place of eternal suffering for those whose names are not written in the “book of life.”
 There is no intermediate state in which the unsaved can atone for his own sins.
 John 14:1-6; Revelation 7:13-17; 20:11-15; 21:22-27; 2 Corinthians 5:1-10; Luke 16:19-31.

 Creation and Man’s Fall

 We believe God created all things as he planned.
 Man was created by a direct act of God and subsequently fell into sin in the Garden of Eden.
-I believe in the universality and exceeding sinfulness of sin as a result of man’s disobedience.
+We believe in the universality and exceeding sinfulness of sin as a result of man’s disobedience.
 In Adam all have sinned and, therefore, are guilty before God by nature as well as by deed.
-Romans 5:12-21 Ezekiel 18:4; Romans 3:10-26; 6:23; Psalm 51:5 Genesis 1-3.
+Romans 5:12-21 Ezekiel 18:4; Romans 3:10-26; 6:23; Psalm 51:5; Genesis 1-3.

 Justification by Faith

 We believe that man is justified on the single ground of faith in the shed blood and bodily resurrection of our Lord and Savior Jesus Christ.
 Romans 5:1 Ephesians 2:8-9.
 The all-sufficient and completed work of Redemption accomplished through His death and resurrection is fully appropriated at the moment in time by those who receive by faith the free gift of salvation offered in the one true Gospel.
 Galatians 1:6-10; Romans 1:16 1 Corinthians 15:1-4; John 5:24; Ephesians 5:8.